Dark Mode Light Mode

 Visiting Iraqi Kurdistan in September

-September is when the weather starts to cool down, it’s the beginning of autumn.
+September is when the weather starts to cool down; it’s the beginning of autumn.
 Temperatures drop to a more comfortable range of 25°C to 35°C (77°F to 95°F).

 It’s a great month for road trips and exploring historical sites like the Citadel or Shanidar Cave.
 The atmosphere is relaxed, and it’s an excellent time to travel without the extremes of summer or winter.
-It’s also quite less busy on the road.
+It’s also less busy on the road.

 You might expect some autumn colors, but most vegetation is completely dry.
 It actually surprised me a lot to see everything fully blooming again in April!

-• Pro: Temperatur is finally nice again.
+• Pro: The temperature is finally nice again.

 A view of erbil citadel from a balcony in the city.